-- Aminoglycosides: May have an additive effect to lower serum calcium for prolonged periods (7.1) - Loop diuretics: Concomitant use with zoledronic acid injection may increase risk of hypocalcemia (7.2) Nephrotoxic drugs: Use with caution (7.3)

-------USE IN SPECIFIC POPULATIONS--• Nursing Mothers: It is not known whether zoledronic acid is excreted in human milk.
-(8.3)

-- Pediatric Use: Not indicated for use in pediatric patients (8.4) - Geriatric Use: Special care to monitor renal function (8.5)
+- Aminoglycosides: May have an additive effect to lower serum calcium for prolonged periods.
+(7.1) - Loop Diuretics: Concomitant use with zoledronic acid injection may increase risk of hypocalcemia.
+(7.2) Nephrotoxic Drugs: Use with caution.
+(7.3) - ----USE IN SPECIFIC POPULATIONS--Lactation: Advise not to breastfeed.
+(8.2) - Females and Males of Reproductive Potential: Verify pregnancy status prior to initiation of zoledronic acid injection.
+May impair fertility.
+Counsel patients on pregnancy planning and prevention.
+(8.3) Pediatric Use: Not indicated for use in pediatric patients.
+(8.4) - Geriatric Use: Special care to monitor renal function.
+(8.5)